 The structure of this paper is as follows.
-In section 2 we define the problem and model of computation.
-In section 3 we present and analyze the randomized algorithm RS.
-In section 4 we prove a lower bound for the problem.
-We conclude in section 5.
+In Section 2 we define the problem and model of computation.
+In Section 3 we present and analyze the randomized algorithm RS.
+In Section 4 we prove a lower bound for the problem.
+We conclude in Section 5.
+A summary of preliminary results for merges appears in [13].